If you have a serious matter please ask to speak to a senior solicitor/partner

 Can you be prosecuted if you didn't know you were involved in money laundering?

 Many money laundering schemes are highly sophisticated, using a range of professionals such as accountants, estate agents and lawyers as part of their operation.
 In many cases, people become involved in money laundering schemes unwittingly as a result of exploitation of their legitimate services by criminals.
-Unfortunately, these unwitting participants will often face charges when a money laundering is uncovered.
+Unfortunately, these unwitting participants will often face a sentence for money laundering when a scheme is uncovered.

 If you are charged with assisting with a money laundering scheme, proving that you were unaware of the criminal activity taking place can often secure the dropping of charges.